Constellation2099/Arduino-Uno-Quadcopter/README.md

 Finally run the "flight_control" code and disconnect the arduino board again.

-Conduct a test flight and recalibrate if any issue arises later, or change the initial values in the code if you know aht you are doing.
+Conduct a test flight and recalibrate if any issue arises later, or change the initial values in the code if you know what you are doing.